 Most financial institutions have some form of two-factor authentication (“2FA”) when you log in online.
-They ask for something besides your user name and password.
+They ask for something besides your username and password.
 Some places do it every time you log in; some places do it only when you log in from an unrecognized device.
-Some places use a hardware device or a mobile app as the second factor; some places send a code to your email or a text message to your mobile phone number.
-See the previous post Protect Your Investment Accounts With A Security Token: Fidelity, Schwab, E*Trade, Vanguard.
+Some places use a mobile app as the second factor; some places send a code to your email or a text message to your mobile phone number.

 SIM Swapping Risk